Kattamine Shrine in Zao Town, Miyagi Prefecture: the center of the "swan faith" in the southern part of the prefecture

 Shiratori Monuments

-All the stone monuments have carvings of what appears to be a swan.
-"Swan Cemetery" suggests that the remains of a swan may be buried there.
-(Cemetery means graveyard or graveyard.)
+All the stone monuments are carved with images of birds that appear to be swans."Swan Burial Ground"suggests that the remains of swans may be buried there.
+(The term "burial ground" refers to a cemetery or graveyard.)

 The oldest stone monument is inscribed with the date 1673 (Kanbun 13)